 When you can’t decide whether you want to go completely blonde or keep your natural shade of brunette, there’s bronde hair.
 Here, dark roots are applied down to eye level and the rest of the hair is kept a light shade of brown or blonde.
 By using this technique, the grown-out roots look intentional and not like you missed a hair appointment.
 When it comes time to wash your hair, opt for a gentle cleanser that won’t strip away your color, like this sulfate-free shampoo for color-treated hair.

 If you want a high contrast haircolor that’s noticeably dark at the top and light at the bottom, consider going for a classic ombré.
 For this honey blonde hair, an ombré technique was used to bring the dark roots down to the chin area and transitions into a honey blonde gradient at the ends.
-To help keep your two-tone hair feeling soft at home, try using an argan oil infused shampoo.
+To help keep your two-tone hair looking shiny at home, try using a vinegar rinse for hair.

 Want more haircolor inspiration?
 Stay up-to-date on the latest blonde haircolor trends by following @Redken on Instagram!